syncfusion-content/javascript-docs/js/DateTimePicker/Concepts-and-Features/Date-Range.md

   **[JavaScript]**

-  // Add the code in your script section to render the DateTimePicker with fixed minimum and maximum date and time
+  // Adds the code in your script section to render the DateTimePicker with fixed minimum and maximum date and time

 	 $('#dateTime').ejDateTimePicker({
 	                width: 200,